chinapedia/wikipedia.abstract.en/Page/Eskimo.md

 General

-Кожаный_панцирь.jpg from hardened leather reinforced by wood and bones worn by native Siberians and Eskimos]] Koryak_armor.jpeg worn by native Siberians and Eskimos]]
+from hardened leather reinforced by wood and bones worn by native Siberians and Eskimos]] worn by native Siberians and Eskimos]]

 In Canada and Greenland, the term _Eskimo_ has largely been supplanted by the term _Inuit_.[39][40][41][42]
 While _Inuit_ can be accurately applied to all of the Eskimo peoples in Canada and Greenland, that is not true in Alaska and Siberia.
 In Alaska the term _Eskimo_ is commonly used, because it includes both Yupik and Iñupiat. _Inuit_ is not accepted as a collective term and it is not used specifically for Iñupiat (although they are related to the Canadian Inuit peoples).[43]